csmith763/homepage/docs/source/OutreachBlogPosts/intro_examples/fenced_area/fenced_area.rst

      - 6
      - 54

-From this iteration, we find that a length of 7 and a width of 8 will give us the largest area.
+From this iterative procedure, we find that a length of 7 and a width of 8 will give us the largest area.
 However, this is with the constraint that our sides are integers or whole numbers.
-If we can have the sides be fractions and add another row it is found that a length and width of 7.5 has the largest area of 56.25.
+If we can have the sides be fractions and add another row into the table, it is found that a length and width of 7.5 has the largest area of 56.25.
 This may not seem obvious, but by looking at where the area reaches the largest value before decreasing again, it means that the correct values are at that point.
-This visualizes the concept of derivatives!
+This helps introduce the concept of derivatives in calculus for finding a critical point of a function.

-Another way of thinking about it is to intuit that the largest area of a rectangle will always be a square.
+Another way of thinking about this problem is to intuit that the largest area of a rectangle will always be a square.
 We can change our equations to reflect this constraint.

 .. math::